Hujaifa81/blood-donation-management-system-frontend/README.md

 ## 🧪 Testing the App

-- Register as a donor and update profile info.
+- Register as a donor and update profile information.
-- Create donation requests.
+- Create donation requests as a donor.
-- Use admin/volunteer roles to moderate requests or blogs.
+- Log in with **email:** `admin@admin.com` and **password:** `123456@aA` to access admin features and moderate requests or blogs.
-- Try Stripe payment with test cards: `4242 4242 4242 4242`, date: future, CVV: 123.
+- Test Stripe payment using card: `4242 4242 4242 4242`, any future expiry date, and CVV: `123`.

 ---